lancedb/lancedb/docs/src/guides/tables.md

     ```

     ### From Pydantic Models
-    LanceDB supports creating tables by specifying a pyarrow schema or a specialized
-    pydantic model called LanceModel.
+    LanceDB supports to create Apache Arrow Schema from a Pydantic BaseModel via pydantic_to_schema() method.

     ```python
     from lancedb.pydantic import Vector, LanceModel